-The Judy Center in Sudlersville is one of forty-nine (49) Judy Centers located throughout Maryland.
+The Judy Center in Sudlersville is one of fifty-six(56) Judy Center Early Learning Hubs located throughout Maryland.
 The Queen Anne's County Judy Center is located within Sudlersville Elementary School.
-The Judy Center Partnership model is based on the work of Judith P. Hoyer, who was doing innovative work in Prince George's County working with multiple service agencies for young children and bringing together a level of collaboration and cooperation that had never existed.
-Judy's vision was to make it possible for every child to be ready to read by first grade.
+The Judy Center Early Learning Hub model is based on the work of Judith P. Hoyer, who was doing innovative work in Prince George's county working with multiple service agencies for young children and bringing together a level of collaboration and cooperation that had never existed.
+Judy's vision was to make it possible for every child to be ready for school.
 The result is the Judith P. Hoyer Early Child Care and Education Enhancement Program.

-Judith P. Hoyer Early Child Care and Family Education Centers, or "Judy Centers," are early childhood and family learning centers.
+Judith P. Hoyer Early Learning Hubs, or "Judy Centers," are early childhood and family learning hubs.
 They typically operate service programs for young children and their families for 7-12 hours a day and year round.
-Judy Centers Partnerships are unique because they promote school readiness through collaboration among community-based agencies and organizations co-located with the Judy Center.
+Judy Center Early Learning Hubs are unique because they promote school readiness through collaboration among community-based agencies and organizations co-located with the Judy Center.
 This integrated approach includes early childhood care and education as well as family support and health programs, whose services are conveniently provided within or near school buildings.

-Additionally, health and parenting activities (and programs) support children and their families - critical components of academic and future school success.
-At the Center parents are supported as they facilitate their children's early learning.
-Judy Centers are designed so that each child can acquire the skills and abilities necessary for being successful in school.
+Additionally, the Judy Center supports health and parenting activities (and programs) to support children and their families - critical components of academic and future school success.
+At Judy Center created activities, parents are supported as they facilitate their children's early learning.
+Judy Centers are designed to foster every child's development of skills and abilities necessary to become successful in school.